Zinc and High Blood Pressure

 Zinc for Wounds and Colds

-The trace element zinc is often a component of ointments that are supposed to support wound healing.
-It is also commonly taken as a dietary supplement in the hope of preventing or recovering more quickly from colds.
-Unfortunately, there is insufficient evidence for the prevention of infections.
-Very high doses would be necessary to possibly shorten a cold.
-However, these cannot be classified as dietary supplements and would require a prescription at that dosage.
+The trace element zinc is often an ingredient in ointments that are meant to support wound healing.
+It's also frequently taken as a supplement in the hope of preventing colds or getting over them faster.
+Unfortunately, there's not enough evidence that it prevents infections.
+To possibly shorten a cold, very high doses would be needed doses that are no longer considered dietary supplements and would require a prescription at that level.

 Study on Zinc and Blood Pressure